Daily Magical Offerings

 The students will have a unique look at the magical creatures that are an integral part of the wizardry world.
 In our previous summer term, the students hibernated a Duc Lua dragon egg and collected mermaid tears.

-In Defense Against the Dark Arts, students will learn how to effectively handle boggarts, and discover their patronus and how to call on its power whenever help and protection are needed.
+In Dark Magic Defense, students will learn how to effectively handle boggarts, and discover their patronus and how to call on its power whenever help and protection are needed.
 We may also experiment with making a Giant Bubble Patronus.

 Charms is a foundational course for all young wizards and witches.
 We will learn all manner of charms as well as a few jinxes and counter jinxes.